classmethod/ts-validator/README.md

 ### How to use

-* Basic usage: validate individual values by factory
+* Basic usage: validate individual values using factory
 * Application: Create checkable interface, for example
 * Advanced: Create your own validator (and PR!)